-Theology 4.0 Required by Archdiocese of Milwaukee English 4.0 Required by the State DPI and Archdiocese of Milwaukee Mathematics 3.0 Required by the State DPI and Archdiocese of Milwaukee Natural Science 3.0 Required by the State DPI and Archdiocese of Milwaukee Social Studies 3.0 Required by the State DPI and Archdiocese of Milwaukee.
+TABLE OF GRADUATION REQUIREMENTS Theology 4.0 Required by Archdiocese of Milwaukee English 4.0 Required by the State DPI and Archdiocese of Milwaukee Mathematics 3.0 Required by the State DPI and Archdiocese of Milwaukee Natural Science 3.0 Required by the State DPI and Archdiocese of Milwaukee Social Studies 3.0 Required by the State DPI and Archdiocese of Milwaukee.
 Includes 2.5 credits combined in World History, US History, American Government, and passing the Civics Exam.
 Phy-Ed & Health~ 1.5 Required by the State DPI and Archdiocese of Milwaukee. ~Must include 0.5 credits of Health; 0.5 credits of PE 100 Fine Arts/ Business Ed 1.0 0.5 credits in Fine Arts and 0.5 credits taken in Business Education courses.
-Class of 2028 required to take 0.5 credits of Personal Finance course (State DPI) Elective Courses 6.0 Courses from any academic content area World Language 1.0 Applies to the Class of 2025; 2026; 2027 J-Term Elective 0.5 Required of all students annually beginning in 2023-24 REQUIRED CREDIT TOTAL 26.5 Applies to the Class of 2025; 2026; 2027 REQUIRED CREDIT TOTAL 28.0 Applies to the Class of 2028
+Class of 2028 and later shall earn 0.5 credits of Personal Finance course (per State DPI) Elective Courses 6.0 Courses may be selected from any academic content area World Language 1.0 2.0 credits are recommended for college bound students J-Term Elective 0.5 Required of all students annually REQUIRED CREDIT TOTAL 26.5 Applies to the Class of 2026; 2027 REQUIRED CREDIT TOTAL 28.0 Applies to the Class of 2028 and later years

-Students who attend SMSA for grades 9-12 will earn 2.0 credits in J-Term coursework.
+^{}Students who attend SMSA for grades 9-12 will earn 2.0 credits in total J-Term coursework.

-VERY IMPORTANT POLICY: An SMSA high school diploma may not be awarded to any student until all academic requirements are fulfilled, and with tuition/fees paid in full prior to the date of their Class graduation.
+IMPORTANT POLICY: An SMSA high school diploma may not be awarded to any student until all academic requirements are fulfilled, and with tuition/fees paid in full prior to the date of their Class graduation.
 In addition, all school materials (i.e. Chromebook, textbooks...) must also be returned prior to awarding of diplomas.
 Students who have not accomplished all graduation requirements prior to the date of their Class graduation may not participate in commencement exercises.